rogerbeecham/connected-bikeability-london/generate-villages.md

 The semi-spatial grid-layout of villages was generating using the web-tool published alongside [Meulemans et al. 2017](https://www.gicentre.net/small-multiples-with-gaps).
-EDIT: update with package with LP implementation (under development).
+EDIT: update using package with LP implementation (under development).

 ``` r
 # SMWG for grid layout,